EdoardoPedrocchi/predict-IPO-with-machine-learning/README.md

 ### 6.conclusion

-predict  success or failure of a company IPO si possbile with machine learning but more analysis are needed:
+predict  success or failure of a company IPO with machine learning is a big help for investors to  make decisionsw,but more analysis are needed:

 use other models
 add more data